 \section{Abstract}

-In this paper, we study some dynamical properties of neutral and charged particles around a weakly magnetized five dimensional black string.
-In addition, we calculate the Innermost Stable Circular Orbit (ISCO) of this metric in the presence of a magnetic field by perturbation.
-We also derive the escape velocity of neutral and charged particles around the black string.
-It has been shown that adding an extra dimension had slight influences on the effective potential and one component of effective force.
-The magnitude of the new constant of motion $(J)$ affects on the shape of the potential and thereby the chance of existence of the stable circular orbits.
-We also found some values of $J$ that vanishes the escape velocity for neutral particles in a specific distance from the center of the black string.
-In general, by comparing a black hole and a black string, we realized that the magnitude of a new constant of motion causes slight but interesting differences.
+In this paper, some dynamical properties of neutral and charged particles around a weakly magnetized five-dimensional static black string have been studied.
+The perturbation method was also used to calculate the Innermost Stable Circular Orbit (ISCO) of this metric in the presence of a magnetic field.
+The escape velocity of neutral and charged particles around the black string was derived.
+In the next step, the analytical solutions of the equations of motion were discussed and some possible orbits for particles in the black string space-time were plotted.
+Interestingly, it was found that adding an extra dimension has a slight influence on the effective potential and one term of the effective force.
+The magnitude of the new constant of motion $(J)$ affects both the shape of the potential and existence of the stable circular orbits.
+In conclusion, by comparing a black hole and a black string, it is realized that the value of a new constant of motion causes slight but interesting differences.